Nabi40/Hand_raise_detection/README.md

-﻿# Hand_raise_detection📌
+﻿# and_raise_detection📌
 This project demonstrates a basic implementation of a "Hand raise detection" mechanism that detects if a person raises their hand in a video using pose estimation.
 The system uses YOLOv8n-pose for keypoint detection and analyzes wrist-to-shoulder positions to infer raised hands, mapping them to seating positions.

 ⚠️ Accuracy is not production-grade due to lack of custom training.
 See limitations below.

-#How it works📌
+#_How it works_📌

 Video Upload: You upload a classroom/meeting video to the notebook.

 Model Initialization: Loads YOLOv8n-pose model to detect body keypoints.

 Frame-by-Frame Analysis:
     For each person in a frame:
     Extracts wrist and shoulder keypoints.
     Checks if wrist is significantly above shoulder to detect a raised hand.
     Determines the person's seating zone by mapping their position.

 Output Generation:
 Annotates names of hand-raising individuals on the frame.